nusco/narjillos/backlog.md

 #===================

 ##Plants and Animals
+* Egg firing interval is controlled by genes
+* Egg firing distance is controlled by genes
+* Egg firing costs energy (refuse to fire if not enough energy)
 * (refactor energy management)
 * (balance energy management in the presence of green fibers)
-* Egg firing costs energy
-* Egg firing distance is controlled by genes
-* (change policy for deciding when to fire egg)

 ##Predators
 * Fix sketchy collision detection